streamr-dev/network/docs/docs/usage/streamr-js-client/how-to-use.md

 #### React Native

 We are actively working on React Native compatibility but currently the Streamr JavaScript Client is not compatible with React Native.
-To connect, pull or push data into the Streamr Network, use the [Broker integration pattern](https://streamr.network/docs/streamr-network/connecting-applications).
+To connect, pull or push data into the Streamr Network, use the [Operator integration pattern](https://streamr.network/docs/streamr-network/connecting-applications).

 ## Troubleshooting